KensleyBlaise/KensleyBlaise.github.io/index.md

  <sub> Prior to starting my doctoral studies, I worked at the research department of the Central Bank of Haiti. </sub>

  <sub> ***My research focuses on: Macroeconomics, Finance and Digital Currencies.*** </sub>

-<sub> ***NEWS:***  <span style="color:blue"> *I have recently started a project of retrieving statictics from various administrative sources in Haiti and making them available to the public.
-See the Public Goods item for more or contact me at k.blaise@uea.ac.uk*.</span>

 ---